JavadRasouli/angular2-persian-utils/doc/PersianNumberService.md

 #### toPersianWord(number: number | string): string

-This method take a "number" and and convert to persian word?
+This method take a "number" and convert to persian word?

 This method not implemented.